brillout/awesome-react-components/readme.md

 To add a component / library to this list, add an entry to [React Components on devarchy](http://devarchy.com/react-components).
 <br/>
-It will be added once the community has approved it.
+It will be added here once the community has approved it.

 #### Contents